-According to SmartFinancial data, in Ohio, the average driver pays about $1,045.08 per year for car insurance and $87.09 per month.
-The cheapest car insurance in Ohio is offered by USAA, averaging around $810.84 per year.
-Two of the most expensive car insurance companies in Ohio are Atlantic States Insurance and Liberty Mutual with average car insurance costs of about $2,800 per year.
-As you can see, auto insurance rates vary widely in Ohio, especially from person to person.
+In Ohio, the average driver pays about $1,045.08 per year for car insurance and around $87.09 per month.
+The cheapest car insurance in Ohio is offered by USAA, averaging $810.84 per year.
+According to SmartFinancial data, two of the most expensive car insurance companies in Ohio are Atlantic States Insurance and Liberty Mutual with average car insurance costs of nearly $2,820 per year.
+As you can see, auto insurance rates vary widely from person to person.

-It’s always a good idea to compare auto insurance quotes to see who is willing to offer you the best rate.
+It’s always a good idea to compare auto insurance quotes to see who is willing to offer you the best rate in Ohio.
 SmartFinancial can compare rates from over 200 insurers to find the best fit.
 All you need to do is enter your zip code and answer a few simple questions.

-If you’re looking for affordable insurance in the Buckeye State, here are the seven cheapest auto insurance companies in Ohio.
+Looking for affordable insurance in the Buckeye State?
+Here are the seven cheapest auto insurance companies in Ohio.

 USAA is an organization founded by military members for military members and their families.
 USAA was founded in the 1920s.
 Today, USAA is one of the largest insurance companies and financial services providers serving millions of military members.
 And USAA also offers financial literacy courses to its members as well as retirement planning.